travel-intelligence/flasfka-deb/README.rst

 The package embeds all the python dependencies in a virtualenv.
 It also sets up uwsgi and suggests an nginx config at install time.
-An example configuration for nginx is attached.
+An example configuration for nginx is included in the package.

 Naming convention
 -----------------